-During the first weeks of life, your puppy will be content with his mother's milk.
+During the first weeks of life, your puppy will be content with their mother's milk.
 From the third week on, puppies can start to be offered solid food such as finely chopped wet puppy food.
 A puppy won't be fully weaned from their mother until closer to 8 weeks of age, after which they are ready to move to their forever home.

-If your puppy is not born in your home, and you take him home with you, take some of the food he's eating and is used to, for the first few days.
+It's recommended that when a puppy moves to a new home to continue the diet they've been eating and are used to, at least for the first few days.
 If you desire to change the diet, this should then be done gradually over a period of 7 days.
 Otherwise, the combination of an abrupt change in diet and a new environment can easily lead to diarrhoea or vomiting.

-The latest research studies allow you to offer exactly the right diet for each life stage of your dog, so that he'll always be receiving the essential nutrients required for health.
+It's important to feed the right diet for each life stage of your dog, so that they'll always be receiving the essential nutrients required for health.

 The first months are especially important.
 Feeding the wrong diet now can be a mistake that can't easily be corrected in later life.
 If you have any questions about this, contact your breeder or veterinarian.

 Until your puppy is 12 weeks old, divide their daily food amount (check feeding guides on packs) into four meals a day.
-Leave the dish in his feeding area for about half an hour.
-If your dog doesn't eat or doesn't eat it all, take away the left-overs and offer him food again at the next feeding time.
-This way, the puppy will get used to regular feeding times, and you can prevent him from becoming overweight.
+Leave the dish in the feeding area for about half an hour.
+If your dog doesn't eat or doesn't eat it all, take away the left-overs and offer them food again at the next feeding time.
+This way, the puppy will get used to regular feeding times, and you can prevent them from becoming overweight.

 Don't worry too much if your puppy leaves out a meal completely or doesn't eat at all for a day.
 This can easily happen in the beginning.
-The next day he certainly will make up for everything.
-However, if diarrhoea, vomiting or a lack of enthusiasm also appears, you should take him to the vet's.
+The next day they certainly will make up for everything.
+However, if diarrhoea, vomiting or a lack of enthusiasm also appears, you should take them to the vet.
 These symptoms may be signs of serious diseases, especially in puppies.